Data and Performance Metrics

 The City of Ann Arbor's Public Services Area provides many critical services to support residents and maintain a high quality of life.
 The data and dashboards highlighted below provide a glimpse into city service delivery and how staff track progress towards operational and community goals using a variety of tools and platforms.

-This page and information about key performance indicators will be routinely updated as goals are added or refined and as the data collection and processing can be automated for timely public reporting.
+This page and information about key performance indicators will be updated as goals are added or refined and as the data collection and processing can be automated for timely public reporting.

 Water Quality